citp/BlockSci/test/readme.md

 - `pytest test_xyz.py` to run a single test
 - `pytest test_xyz.py --regtest-reset` to store the current output of the regression tests

+## Chain support

+We currently test BlockSci with [synthetic blockchains](https://github.com/citp/testchain-generator) that were generated with Bitcoin Core for Bitcoin (BTC) and Bitcoin ABC for Bitcoin Cash (BCH).

+### Running tests for a specific chain

+To only run tests for Bitcoin, run `pytest --btc`.
+To run tests for Bitcoin Cash, run `pytest --bch`.

-## Marking tests for specific chains
+### Writing tests for specific chains

-Use `@pytest.mark.btc` or `@pytest.mark.bch` if tests should only be run for a specific chain (e.g., you might want to skip all tests involving Segwit addresses for Bitcoin Cash).
+Use `@pytest.mark.btc` or `@pytest.mark.bch` if tests should only be run for a specific chain.
+For example, you might want to skip all tests involving Segwit addresses for Bitcoin Cash.